rhass/kitchen-scaleway/README.md

 ### <a name="config-require-chef-omnibus"></a> require\_chef\_omnibus

 Determines whether or not a Chef [Omnibus package][chef_omnibus_dl] will be installed.
+In the current state of this project, we recommend setting this to `false`.
+We are hard at work to provide an alternate Omnitruck end-point with Omnibus builds available for all the available flavors, but it is not available at this time.

 There are several different behaviors available:

 * `true` - the latest release will be installed.
 Subsequent converges will skip re-installing if chef is present.